Table of Contents

 3. How should you format your resume?

 Your resume format — the order in which each section is presented and how sections are emphasized — depends on your particular skills and experience.
-For a managerial position, it’s most common to use a chronological format, which highlights your work history and career achievements.
-You can also use a combination format if you have slightly less experience and want to feature a mix of relevant work achievements and skills.
-If you’re a first-time job seeker or lack experience, use a functional format that stresses your job-ready skills and training.
+For a managerial position, it’s most common to use a chronological resume format, which highlights your work history and career achievements.
+You can also use a combination resume format if you have slightly less experience and want to feature a mix of relevant work achievements and skills.
+If you’re a first-time job seeker or lack experience, use a functional resume format that stresses your job-ready skills and training.

 4. How should you craft your resume if you’re looking to take the next step forward in your career?